DemeulemeesterTibe/rp-tibedm/tts_models/coqui_xtss/README.md

     - `batch_size` – The number of training examples utilized in one iteration.
     - `grad_acum` – The number of batches to accumulate gradients before performing a backward/update pass.
 It is recommended to make sure that `batch_size` * `grad_acum` is atleast 252 for more efficient training.
     - `max_audio_length` – The maximum duration (in seconds) of an audio clip.
+    - `extract_vocals` - True or false for if you want to first remove all the background noise out of the audio
-2. Go into the coqui_xtss folder and run [xtssPipeline.py](xtssPipeline.py) using this command:
+3. Go into the coqui_xtss folder and run [xtssPipeline.py](xtssPipeline.py) using this command:
     ```bash
         python xtssPipeline.py -c config.json
     ```